Toronto Pearson Airport (YYZ) Guide

 Flight Status Info

 As a traveler, it's essential to stay updated on the status of your flight, especially when you're at the airport.
-Fortunately, there are several ways to check the flight status at Toronto YYZ Airport.
+Fortunately, there are several ways to check the flight status at YYZ.

 One of the most convenient ways is to use the Flight Information Display System (FIDS) located throughout the airport.
 These displays provide real-time updates on flight departures, delays, and gate information.
 Simply find the display board in the terminal and search for your flight by airline, flight number, or destination.